 RESPECT the highway code, like any other vehicle.
 Advertise your maneuvers and changes of direction in advance and do not take unnecessary risks.

 Unlike American cities, where cyclists obey the same rules as vehicles, Parisian cyclists observe separate rules of the road.
 The general rule is to stick to marked bike paths, which variously and confusingly go with or against traffic, move from sidewalks to streets and back.
-These bike paths are dedicated for bicycles only, or may be shared with taxis and buses so stay vigilant.
+These bike paths are dedicated to bicycles only or may be shared with taxis and buses so stay vigilant.

 These new signs below are located under the traffic lights.
 The yellow arrow shows the biker the direction to take after the crossing (to the right or straight ahead).

-Example: the traffic light is red for cars but the panel authorizes bikers to turn on the right.
+Example: the traffic light is red for cars but the panel authorizes bikes in Paris to turn on the right.

-This authorization does not give any rights to cyclists: they are not the priority.
+This authorization does not give any rights to bikes in Paris: they are not the priority.
 To cross the red light, cyclists should exercise caution and respect in all circumstances the priority given to other road users, particularly pedestrians that they must always give way.
-If the panel does not exist, bikers must stop at the red traffic light.
+If the panel does not exist, bikers must stop at the red traffic light

 Parisians are famous for breaking the rules so watch out for scooters (they like to use bicycle lanes from time to time) and pedestrians (sometimes they just don’t respect red traffic lights).
 You are warned.